Full Ticket Terms & Conditions

 6.3.
 If equipped, Vessel AIS must remain active and transmitting unless exempted by regulation.

-6.4 Vessels must continually monitor VHF channels.
+6.4 Vessels must continually monitor the Aqua Map app and the designated VHF channels.

 7. Safety and Operational Controls